-The Nasturtium flower, a long time favorite treasured for its bright colors (like coleus plants), and low maintenance hardiness.
+The Nasturtium flower is a long-time favorite treasured for its bright colors (like coleus plants) and low-maintenance hardiness.
 You’ll find a wide number of nasturtium varieties available to suit every gardening need.

 From bushy growers to vigorous trailing and climbing nasturtiums, you are sure to find a variety just perfect for your garden.